davidroeca/web-app-orchestration-talk/README.md

 Prerequisites
 * Install [Docker CE](https://docs.docker.com/install/) and compose
-* On Mac, install Docker for Mac, which includes both.
+* On Mac, install Docker for Mac (edge), which includes both.

 On both platforms, these were the tested versions:
 ```